repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/setup.rst

 #############

-Repository Service for TUF (RSTUF) has two specific processes as part of the initail setup: Ceremony and Bootstrap.
+Repository Service for TUF (RSTUF) has two specific processes as part of the initial setup: Ceremony and Bootstrap.

 .. note::
     * The setup and configuration requirements: